 Mike Andronico, Senior Editor @MikeAndronico

-Mike Andronico is an editor at Tom's Guide, where he leads the morning news cycle and heads gaming hardware coverage, including desktop computers, peripherals and monitors.
+Mike Andronico is a senior editor at Tom's Guide, where he leads the morning news cycle and heads gaming hardware coverage, including desktop computers, peripherals and monitors.
 When he's not buried in rigs and headsets, he’s usually playing Street Fighter, devouring Twitch streams and trying to convince people that Hawkeye is the best Avenger.

 Sherri L. Smith, Editor @misssmith11